PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     Questions
     ^^^
-    -  What is two-stage policy update and how?
+    -  What is a two-stage policy update and how?

     -  What is performance bound for PCPO and how PCPO get it?